-Influencers are not the only way to boost yourself in social media.
+Influencers are not the only way to boost yourself on social media.
 If you are launching a new product or service, social media can be the best place to promote information about it.
 Boosted posts that are highly targeted to your market can be beneficial to your efforts.

 While making your plan, factor in a budget for promotions and content creation.
-If you do not have the time or skillset, you will need to hire someone who does or outsource your social media [link], either all or in part.
+If you do not have the time or skill set, you will need to hire someone who does or outsource your social media [link], either all or in part.

 Social media is free but if you hope for results you need to be willing to throw a little money at it.
 Keep your goals in mind; those are the things you will want to promote!